-I relied upon several unit newsletters printed by veterans groups, including the Rattlers, the Blueghosts, the Kingsmen and Commancheros, as well as the Ripcord Association.
+I relied upon several unit newsletters printed by veterans groups.

 One thing became very clear.
 In trying to understand the severity of losses in Lam Son, I decided to relate it to the Ripcord action.
-When I was down at the fourth infantry division in August, 1970, most of the 4th Infantry Division pilots were talking of the horrible losses taken around Ripcord in July, by the 101st.
+When I was down at the fourth infantry division in August, 1970, most of the 4th Infantry Division pilots were talking of the horrible losses taken around Ripcord, by the 101st.

 When researching the Ripcord story, in the historical light of Lam Son 719, the casualties struck me.
 There were three days in particular, in March, 1971, where each single day, exceeded all the losses of nearly four months around Ripcord.
-That is three days, each exceeding the total losses over three and three fourths of a month at Ripcord.
+That is three days, each exceeding the total losses at Ripcord.